Try it free

 Compact Documentation Outline to Include in Proposals

-- Code samples in JS & Python + runnable curl examples
+• Code samples in JavaScript & Python, along with runnable curl examples

-- Acceptance criteria: all endpoints have passing smoke tests in staging; links pass; engineering sign-off on 80% of samples.
+• Acceptance criteria: All endpoints must have passing smoke tests in staging; links must be functional; engineering sign-off on at least 80% of samples.

 <h3>Get Invoice</h3>